-Many mobile homes built before 1976 only have between 1 and 4 inches of insulation.
-Many builders left voids and gaps throughout a mobile home and that’s assuming the builder cared to install insulation at all.
-Fortunately, it got a lot better after HUD code regulations began and there have been significant advances in mobile home insulation over the last 40 years.
+Many mobile homes built before 1976 only have between 1 and 4 inches of poor quality insulation if they have any at all.
+Even if the insulation was installed, many builders left voids and gaps throughout the home.
+Fortunately, manufactured home builders have gotten a lot better after the HUD code regulations began and, of course, there have been significant advances in mobile home insulation over the last 40 years.
+Installing insulation in a mobile home is one of the best home improvement projects you can do.

+In this article, we take a look at mobile home insulation.
 There’s a lot to sift through when it comes to mobile home insulation.
 Why do you need it?
 What is it?
 How do you measure it?
-We’ll take a look at all these questions, and take some of the intimidation factors out of mobile home insulation so you chose the best insulation for your home regardless of its age or model.

-Advantages of Installing new Insulation in a Mobile Home
+Advantages of Install New Insulation in a Mobile Home

 According to the Department of Energy, mobile homes built prior to the 1976 Department of Housing and Urban Development (HUD) codes have a special need for added insulation.
-But even for those with newer homes, there are some clear benefits:
+Even newer homes can benefit from added insulation.

-- Increased comfort.
-It’s not all about the savings.
-When it comes to enjoying the comfort of your home, there’s definitely something to be said for increased comfort.
-Having a warmer, better-insulated home makes it easier to get out of bed in the wintertime, and easier to stay cool in the summer.
+Adding new mobile home insulation is not all about saving money.
+There’s definitely something to be said for increased comfort.
+Having a better-insulated home makes it easier to stay warm in the wintertime and cooler in the summer.

 In general, heat flows from warm areas to cool areas.
-So, during the colder months the warmed air inside your home will be trying to flow out, while in the summer, the hot air outside will be trying to flow indoors.
+During the colder months, the warmed air inside your home will be trying to flow out.
+In the summer, the hot air outside will be trying to flow indoors.
+This phenomenon is called conduction and convection.
 Let’s break down how this law of nature interacts with materials in your home:

 The ability of a material to resist heat flow is measured by its R-value.
 The higher the R-value, the more effective it will be at insulating your home.